joshua-watson/antiphishingchrome/readme.md

 ```

 ### 2. Install Dependencies
-Use Yarn to install all the required dependencies listed in the package.json file:
+Go to the folder /antiphishingchrome within a terminal and use Yarn to install all the required dependencies listed in the package.json file:

 ```bash